 There is no cost for classes offered and taught by the Training Division of the State Fire Marshal's office.
-Cost for books is the responsibility of the agencies requesting a course; the Training Division does not sell books but can provide a list of vendors who can supply the necessary books to support the courses.
+Cost for books, material and other costs is the responsibility of the agencies requesting a course; the Training Division does not sell books but can provide a list of vendors who can supply the necessary books to support the courses.